Manage your debt

 Organise your money

-The Money Advice Service gives free advice on budgeting, which can help you make your money last longer.
+Money Helper gives free advice on budgeting, which can help you make your money last longer.
 Find out more about budgeting.

 Middlesbrough Environment City can give one-to-one energy efficiency advice to people with long term health conditions, and people living with dementia and their carers.
 This advice may help you to reduce your bills, giving you more money to go towards your Council Tax.